 - 1. Program approved polo shirt: Shirt must always be cleaned and ironed.
 It should be open at the neck one button from the collar.
 (If undershirt is worn, it must be black.)
 No patches are to be worn on the shirt.
 Shirts are to be completely tucked (all the way around) into slacks. - 2.
 Coats, jackets, sweaters, and hats (worn only during field internship), must be approved by EMS Program Coordinator. - 3.
 Dark dress slacks: Black or navy blue.
 Slacks must always be clean and ironed.
-(Cargo pants no more than 2 pockets.)
-Jeans are not permitted. - 4.
-Belts: Black with simple, unadorned buckle, maintained in relatively new condition.
+EMS/ BDU style are acceptable.
+Jeans are not permitted.

+- 4. Belts: Black with simple, unadorned buckle, maintained in relatively new condition.
 If slacks have belt loops a black belt must be worn in the loops. - 5.
 Dark shoes: Duty boots must be smooth, black leather, polished, and in good condition.
 Black leather with black Gore-Tex boots will be acceptable.
 Patent leather shoes may be worn.
 If ankles are exposed, solid black socks must be worn.
-High heels and platforms are unacceptable. - 6.
+High heels and platforms are unacceptable.
+Athletic footwear and leisure style footwear i.e.: Crocs, slippers, sandals are not to be worn in class or at clinicals/internships - 6.
 Lake Technical College Student ID badge must be worn at all times when in uniform.
 (This includes student badge issued by a clinical facility or agency) - 7.
 Jewelry: Must be confined to a watch and wedding or engagement rings (if applicable).
 Body piercing, which includes, but not limited to, ears, brows, nose, lips, and tongue, is not permitted. - 8.
 Make-up: Will be moderately applied.
 Make-up should be consistent with the professional nature of EMS. - 9.
 Hair: Should be cleaned and groomed neatly.
 Hairstyle and color are to be consistent with the professional nature of EMS; extremes in either parameter will not be allowed.
 Hair longer than shoulder length (men or women), must be tied back.
 No hats may be worn in the classroom, lab areas, or during clinical or field internships.
 Students must be clean shaven.
 Mustaches are permitted if neatly kept.
 No other growth of facial hair may be grown during clinical and field internship time. - 10.
-Fingernails are to be kept clean and trimmed not to exceed 1⁄4" past the nail tip.
+Fingernails are to be kept clean and trimmed not to exceed 1⁄2" past the nail tip.
 Polished nails must be clear or neutral.
 Bright and dark colors are not permitted.
 No artificial nails allowed. - 11.
-Body Art: All visible tattoos must be covered in accordance with agency or facility policy.

-12. Equipment: A watch with a second hand/digital watch, a blue ink pen, stethoscope, scissors, safety glasses, and small spiral bound notebook are required.
+Body Art: All visible tattoos must be covered in accordance with agency or facility policy. - 12.
+Equipment: A watch with a second hand/digital watch, a blue ink pen, stethoscope, scissors, safety glasses, and small spiral bound notebook are required.